 There are fifty countries which are exempt from Canadian visa requirements, including New Zealand.
 This means New Zealand citizens do not need a visa to visit Canada.

-As an alternative to a visa, New Zealand nationals can apply for an electronic travel authorization, or eTA.
+As an alternative to a visa, New Zealand nationals can apply for an electronic travel authorization, or eTA for Canada.

-The eTA was introduced in 2015 by Canadian immigration to make it easier to screen foreign visitors to Canada before they enter the country.
+The Canadian eTA was introduced in 2015 by the immigration department to make it easier to screen foreign visitors to Canada before they enter the country.

 Travelers must enter Canada by air in order to be eligible for the Canada electronic travel authorization.
-Applicants who intend to arrive via land or sea will still need to produce identification and travel documents at the border, but do not need an eTA.
+Applicants who intend to arrive via land or sea will still need to produce identification and travel documents at the border, but do not need an eTA for Canada.

 - Tourism, especially short tourist stays